+386 51 66 85 99 info@ski-touring.com

 View CartCheck Out

-The biggest difference is in the ties.
+The larger width allows the ski to float better in the powder.
+Rocker makes it easier to make a turn.
+Recommended ski width under the foot is 85 – 100 mm, recommended ski length in relation to body height is -15 cm.
+As an example of the best skis in the ski touring segment, we can cite the Movement Alp Tracks series.
+As for the other equipment, it is as follows.
+The boots are lighter and more comfortable, the sole also has rubber like hiking boots.
+Modern pin bindings are significantly lighter than classic bindings.
 Touring bindings allow walking upwards, so that the heel releases and rises and then fixes again when descending.
-An important part of the bond are crampons, which allows you to walk on a hard surface.
-An indispensable part of the equipment are touring skins (also called dogs), which prevent the skis from slipping down.
-Without them, climbing is virtually impossible.
+An important part of the bindings are crampons, which allows you to walk on a hard surface.
+An indispensable part of the equipment are touring skins, which prevent the skis from slipping down.
+Without them, climbing is impossible.

 Avalanche equipment – airbag and avalanche trio